i10416/bench/README.md

 You should take overhead into consideration.
 Find a significant bottleneck and carefully measure the performance benefits before resorting to FFI.

+[^1]: This is not the case with Slinc 0.3.0.
+It takes around 1.3x longer for with copyback than without copyback.
+Note that the author says it is the expected result as 0.3.0 focuses on refactoring rather than performance optimization.